crimlog/api/README.md

 [Prisma](https://prisma.io/), an ORM, provides complete and thorough TypeScript types for all database models and queries.
 The `schema.prisma` file is the single source of truth for these types.

 Whenever the `schema.prisma` is updated, the `prisma:generate` script will need to be run to regenerate the Prisma types.
 Alternativel, `prisma:generate:w` can be run once to continuously watch the Prisma schema file and regenerate types automatically on save.
+Run this command to autogenerate the entire Prisma client into your `node_modules/` folder (necessary before proceeding to the [Database](#database) section):

 ```cmd
 pnpm prisma:generate